netdisco/netdisco-docker/README.md

 Container images are provided for `linux/arm64` and `linux/amd64`.

+The following commands use `docker compose` but you can use `docker-compose` instead if that's what you installed.

 On Linux hosts, create these directories and allow the service uid (`901`) to write into it:

 *(this step is only necessary on Linux hosts and can be omitted in the macOS and Windows versions of Docker)*